building-tools/better-build/README.md

 ```
 /physics
 ```
-By using the command /physics the physics of the world where the command has been executed will be toggled..
+By using the command /physics the physics of the world where the command has been executed will be toggled.

 ```
 /world delete <name>